Shrestha04/InnateAI_Task/README.md

 ## Notes on scope

-- Three or more venues per run is the brief's target; `target_count` defaults to 3 and is adjustable in the UI up to 10.
+- Three or more venues per run is the brief's target.
+The API/UI default (`target_count=2, max_candidates=5`) is set conservatively low out of the box because each additional candidate costs several sequential Gemini calls (fit check, one usability check per frontage attempt, entrance detection, up to 2 compositing QA passes) against what's typically a rate-limited free-tier key — `target_count` is adjustable in the UI up to 10, and was set to 3 for the run documented above.
 - Nothing in the selection, framing, or QA path is manually curated — every accept/reject decision (candidate fit, frontage usability, composite quality) is made by rule-based code or a Gemini vision judgement, with the reasoning kept and shown in the UI, per the